-You dance differently with every partner, every mood and music.
-The steps are elegant, the upper body is usually connected in a close embrace.
-The lower body and legs, on the other hand, do not touch, except for certain figures.
-Embracing and walking in harmony as a couple are the basis of Argentine Tango.
-The dancers perform a wide variety of figures, but in between they always return to simple walking.
-You can find more about the typical Tango Argentino figures in our Tango Lexicon.
+You dance differently with every partner, to every mood and music.
+The steps are elegant, the upper bodies mostly connected in a tight embrace.
+The lower body and legs, on the other hand, do not touch, except in certain figures.
+Embracing and walking in harmony as a couple are the basis of Tango Argentino.
+The dancers perform a variety of figures, but in between they always return to simple walking.
+You can find more about the typical Tango Argentino figures in our Dictionary of tango steps.

 Tangodanza 4/2020: Portrait of the tango teacher couple Constantin Rüger and Judith Preuss